ebbnbeau/automate_excel_2020/README.md

 7. Left join (2b) on customer id to (2d)
 8. Save (2)

-I had other cells/sheets that contained excel formulas that would do the calculation.
+FYI, I had other cells/sheets that contained excel formulas that would do the calculation.